yasemingirgin/yasemingirgin.github.io/README.md

 ### About Me

-I am a PhD student in Sociology at Boston University.
-My research interests are economic sociology, organizations, culture, urban sociology, political sociology, and social psychology.
+I am a PhD candidate in Sociology at Boston University.
+My research areas are economic sociology, organizations, culture, urban sociology, political sociology, and social psychology.

 ### Dissertation Research
-How do people make investment decisions in creative industries?
-Bridging the sociological scholarship on investment and cultural production, my work focuses on the micro, meso, and macro-level dynamics within the film & TV industry, examining how individual actors, organizational structures, and broader economic and cultural forces shape investment decisions and outcomes.
+How do competitors make investment decisions in creative industries?
+My dissertation examines the micro-, meso-, and macro-level dynamics of the film and television industry, analyzing how culture, identity, and market structures shape investment strategies and their outcomes.
+I investigate how individual actors, organizational logics, and broader institutional forces interact in a field where symbolic value and market competition are deeply intertwined.

+Committee: Jonathan Mijs (Chair), Alya Guseva, Neha Gondal, Ezra Zuckerman

 ### Publications
 Girgin, Yasemin, and Tuna Kuyucu.
 2024. " “My tears have dried from crying, I want to laugh now!”: Role Diversification Patterns and Gendered Accumulation of Status in the TV-Acting Field in Turkey" The Sociological Quarterly.